sirisian/ecmascript-types/examples/typechallenges.md

 tupleToObject(type [[1, 2], {}]);                  // TypeError: tupleToObject: [1, 2] is not a valid property key
 ```

 The symbol case is the interesting one.
-The published TypeScript solution constrains `T extends readonly string[]` and therefore fails the harness's own symbol and number cases; the answers that pass widen the constraint to `readonly (string | number | symbol)[]`.
+The most-copied TypeScript solutions constrain `T extends readonly string[]` and fail the harness's own symbol and number cases; the answer shown widens the constraint to `readonly (string | number | symbol)[]`, and that widening is the entire fix.
 Here the key check is a line of code that names what a property key is, and symbol literal types make the symbol case fall out rather than need a workaround.
 On numbers, see the note below.

 ## 14 · First of Array